-Abstract- QSAR modeling has been heavily used in recent decades for modeling drug activity.
-The blood-brain barrier (BBB) presents a real challenge to the pharmaceutical industry.
+Abstract- The blood-brain barrier (BBB) presents a real challenge to the pharmaceutical industry.
 The BBB is a very effective screener of diverse kinds of bacterial infections.
 Unfortunately, this functionality prevents from many drugs to penetrate it.
 In order to improve drug development process an assessment model is required.
 Effective assessment model can drastically reduce the development time, by cutting off drugs with low success rates.
 It also saves considerable amount of money since clinical trials focus mainly on drugs with higher likelihood of permeation.